cgunders/R-Step-and-Peak-Detect/README.md

 This is a script I created to measure steps and peaks in electrochemical current-time traces I collected during experiments.
 It uses the Changepoint package to find the changepoints in the trace.
 The changepoints are subtracted from the trace to generate a flat baseline with peaks that are detected using the Peaks package.

+The Multi File Input script MultiDetect.R is more readable.
+It sees how many traces I have stored as .abf files in the specified folder and imports them.
+There is an optional plotting function used during fitting.

 Detection thresholds for both step and peak detection are important to avoid over-fitting.
 The minimum segment length in the changepoint detection can be used to avoid fitting peaks, leaving them for the peak detection algorithm afterward.
 I evaluate the goodness of the fit by inspection afterward.

 InitialCurrentTrace.png shows the current-time trace as initially imported.